 Active Miscellaneous Member FAQ

-A: The SFERS pension is a defined benefit plan and under the law that governs defined benefit plans, there are no loan or withdrawal provisions.
-If you participate in a defined contribution plan such as the City’s Deferred Compensation Plan (SFDCP), the Plan may include provisions for emergency and/or hardship withdrawals.
+A: The SFERS pension is a defined benefit plan.
+Under the law that governs defined benefit plans, there are no loan or withdrawal provisions.
+If you participate in a defined contribution plan such as the City’s 457(b) Deferred Compensation Plan (SFDCP), provisions for loans, emergency, and/or hardship withdrawals may be included.
 Check with your plan provider for details.

 A: Most City employees who held a temporary position (not members of SFERS during the period of temporary appointment) prior to July 2, 1991, were not eligible for FICA coverage.
 Prior to July 2, 1991, most City employees became eligible for FICA upon becoming a member of SFERS.
 Since July 2, 1991, most City employees are covered under FICA regardless of whether or not they are SFERS members.
 You may contact the City’s Payroll and Personnel Services Department’s Tax Unit (with the Controller’s Office) to verify your FICA earnings/contributions for any period of City employment that does not appear on your Social Security Statement.

 A: Purchasing prior City service does not give you retroactive membership.
 Therefore, your membership date will not change.